google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 Compare with a partner the  print() options: print(Elon.student_id) - this works!
 We’re just accessing a public member variable print(Elon.__grade) - this doesn’t work!
-Our variable isn’t accessible outside of our class print(Elon.get_grade()) - this does work, our method is accessible outside of our class and will return the grade! print(Elon._Student__grade) - this does work, if you add the class name before it, you are allowed to access internal variables and Methods
+Our variable isn’t accessible outside of our class print(Elon.get_grade()) - this works, our method is accessible outside of our class and will return the grade! print(Elon._Student__grade) - this works, if you add the class name before it, you are allowed to access internal variables and Methods
 -->

 ---